Aizoh/authapp/README.md

     </body>
 </html>

-#laravel Socialite
+# laravel Socialite
--Official Laravel package Laravel socialite allow users to login and register via GitHub, Google, and Facebook -composer require laravel/socialite
+- Official Laravel package Laravel socialite allow users to login and register via GitHub, Google, and Facebook
+- composer require laravel/socialite
---add the colums to users table for the auth methods used
+-- add the colums to users table for the auth methods used
----php artisan make:migration "add socialite fields to users table"
+--- php artisan make:migration "add socialite fields to users table"
 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: